 Prospect Local History Group

-The Prospect Local History Group meets in the Irish Harp Room at Payinthi, 128 Prospect Road, Prospect at 7.00pm on the 1st Thursday of every month (currently suspended due to COVID-19).
+The Prospect Local History Group meets in the Irish Harp Room at Payinthi, 128 Prospect Road, Prospect at 7pm on the first Thursday of every month (currently suspended due to COVID-19).
 This group aims to promote community interest and encourage research in the history of the Prospect area and conduct a range of activities related to that history.
 The group usually presents a speaker at the meetings on odd months.

 Membership of the groups and attendance at meetings are free of charge.
 All those interested are invited to attend.
-Enquiries via email or phone 8342 8170.
+Enquiries via email.

 The website prospecthistory.net has been set up to increase participation, and provide guidance for e-searching and digital uploading of relevant items of interest on the net.
 The aim is to expand the collection by linking existing sources such as the National Libraries of Australia site Trove with user friendly public sources of information and media.
 It has been designed to be very user friendly with easy to navigate tabs and instructional videos.
 It is also linked to social sites such as flickr and YouTube where people can upload their digital copies to the net at the touch of a button.